saavi1234/si485-clearinghouseml/ML_IMPLEMENTATION_SPEC.md

 **End of Specification**

-This simplified spec focuses on **one goal**: predicting document-level tags with memory-safe processing.
-Everything else is deferred for future implementation.
+This specification provides a comprehensive document-level tagging pipeline with proper data analysis, model evaluation, and production deployment capabilities.